An elephant herd drinking at the Chobe River

 11,700 km²

-From the Chobe River in the north to the Mababe Depression in the south.
-Floodplain, riverine forest, woodland, and two named marshes.
+Stretching from the Chobe River in the north to the Mababe Depression in the south, the park encompasses floodplains, riverine forests, woodlands, and vast marsh systems.

 Elephants